manucabral/fifa-ranking/README.md

 # pyfifa
-A easy-to-use wrapper for fetching data from FIFA.
+A easy-to-use wrapper for fetching data from FIFA.com